Farouk-Echaref/Cloud-1/README.md

 ![alt text](ansible_playbooks-scaled.jpg)

-Each play executes part of the overall goal of the playbook, within roles, running one or more tasks.
-Each task calls an Ansible module.
+Each play in a playbook defines a set of hosts and executes tasks to achieve a specific goal.
+Within a play, tasks are organized into roles or defined directly, with each task invoking an Ansible module to perform an action.

 ## using ansible modular approach